AWS Best Practices

 http-tokens option to

-required which enforces sending a signed token header with any instance metadata retrieval request and hence requires an IAM role which is harder to be exploited.
+required which enforces sending a signed token header with any instance metadata retrieval request and hence requires an IAM role which is harder to exploit.
 Additionally the

 http-put-response-hop-limit is also set to